New simulations of accreting DA white dwarfs: inferring accretion rates from the surface contamination: Results

 Fig. \ref{fig:evol_abundances_FCZ} displays the temporal evolution of the photosphere's abundance of iron for an accretion rate of $10^6$ g s$^{-1}$ at three different effective temperatures.
-We note that for the hotter models, those with $T_\mathrm{eff}=8000$ K and 10000 K, the abundance of iron reaches a stationary state well before the end of the simulation, which was set after 14000 yr of continuous accretion.
-However, at the lowest effective temperature, much more time is required to reach the stationary state (about 200000 yr).
+We note that for the hotter models, those with $T_\mathrm{eff}=8000$ K and 10000 K, the abundance of iron reaches a stationary state well before the end of the simulation, which was set after 14000 yr of continuous accretion\footnote{The end of these simulations was arbitrarily set to 14000 yr after confirming that a stationary state was reached.}.
+However, at the lowest effective temperature, much more time is required to reach the stationary state (about 200000 yr)\footnote{Some simulations took about one week to run and still did not reach a stationary state.
+In those cases we report a lower value for the particular element in the corresponding table.}.
 This is an expected behavior since as CZ becomes more massive as cooling proceeds, more time is needed to achieve the final (stationary) state.
 We mention that all of our simulations have been extended in order to reach a final state as close as possible to a stationary situation.

 Fig. \ref{fig:evol_abundances_and_FCZ} reveals another feature of our simulations, namely, the contrast between the time required for the surface heavy elements to reach the stationary state and the evolution of the FCZ.
 Indeed, while the abundance of iron, as well as that of the other heavy elements accreted (not shown), rapidly reach a stationary state, the bottom of the FCZ continues moving to deeper layers during white dwarf evolution.
 This is in contrast with the situation shown in Fig. \ref{fig:evol_abundances_and_FCZ_2} for the case of a smaller H envelope.
 Here, the inward advance of the bottom of the FCZ is halted by the H-He transition, where the inverse $\mu$-gradient produced by the accretion is counteracted by the strong chemical gradient at the H-He interface.
 We note that in this case the evolution of the iron abundance is the same as that shown in Fig. \ref{fig:evol_abundances_and_FCZ}, i.e. the stationary state is reached in a short time.